 Prestbury Cup Tips

-The Prestbury Cup is the annual yearly competition between the English and Irish to see who has the most success at Cheltenham.
+The Prestbury Cup is an annual competition between England and Ireland to determine which nation has the most success at Cheltenham.

 Ireland are a short-priced favourite to win the Prestbury Cup 2025, so strong is their team, it almost has to be considered the banker bet of the Cheltenham Festival for many punters.